 Section 3 gives an overview on currently implemented LCIA methods.
 Section 4 describes the general implementation procedure and corresponding files.
 Section 5 introduces the ecoinvent nomenclature for impact categories.
 Section 6 describes overarching assumptions, applicable to every method unless explicitly contradicted.
 Sections 7 and following provide a short description of methods, specific assumptions, and exceptions to overarching assumptions.
-Thereby, the focus is on the IPCC method (as it is widely used, and its implementation comes with several assumptions) and on new methods.
-Details about other method implementations can be found in previous implementation reports as indicated in Table 1.
+This part of the report starts with the IPCC method (section 7) as it is widely used, and its implementation comes with several assumptions, the other methods (sections 8ff.) follow in alphabetical order.
+Table 1 gives an overview on where to find information in ecoinvent reports about method implementation.